Ksengnupan/ksengnupan/README.md

 ### Hey there!
 This is ***Pan***

 I'm a current master's degree student.
-Passionate about using technology to solve real-world problems, and love to translate during my free time.
-Looking for new challenges, and excited to learn new things.
+Passionate about using technology to solve real-world problems, looking for new challenges, and excited to learn new things.

 Thanks for visiting my profile!